top of page

 Schedule

 "Education is the most powerful weapon which you can use to change the world".
-Nelson Mandela

 Daily Report Forms & Milestones

-Our daily schedule will be consistent with daily activities while making contact, smiling, talking, and nursery rhymes.
-We read many books and introduce weekly sight words with the intent to prepare children for reading.
+Our daily schedule will be consistent with daily activities and routines.
+While sitting on the floor at eye level, babies love making contact and feeling close.
+Smiling, talking, and singing, babies love nursery rhymes and story books.
+We introduce weekly sight words with the intent to prepare children for reading.
 Baby ASL is introduced with new words and tummy times are encouraged.
 Some babies may want to play for 5 minutes while others prefer longer.
-At Dozier Day Nursery, I like to follow a flexible self-demand schedule outside of our daily activities.
-Daily report forms are provided daily.
+Some children like to play parallel to one another and others like cooperative play .At Dozier Day Nursery, I like to follow a flexible self-demand schedule outside of our daily activities.
+Daily report forms are provided daily for infant babies.

 Communication and Language